IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/software-factory-run.mp4"></video></p>

-Once the `Diff` view comes into view, to demonstrate the changes that are going to be applied click on the `OwnerService.cs` file in the list shown below.
+Once the staged `Changes` comes into view, you can review the proposed code changes, for example, the `OwnerService.cs`.

->[!TIP]
->You can also filter the files list by typing in the name of the file you're looking for in the filter text box located top left of the Software Factory Execution Pop up.
+> [!TIP]
+> The `Filter` box near the top-right of the `Software Factory Execution` modal can be used to help quickly locate particular files.

 Click on the file located in the `Implementation` folder.

 ![Owner Rest Controller](images/software-factory-run-staging-ownerservice.png)

-The default editor should present itself (i.e. VSCode) to show you a `diff` of all the changes where a class is being generated with the two operations that you added in the `Services` designer.
+On clicking the file, Intent Architect will start up an external "diff" tool which you can use to review the changes.
+The diff tool used by Intent Architect can be configured manually or alternatively Intent Architect will try see if Visual Studio Code is already installed and use it.

 ![Service Implementation](images/software-factory-run-staging-diff-ownerrestcontroller-impl.png)

+For the purposes of this tutorial, don't apply the changes at this time and instead click `CANCEL`.
-To conclude this demonstration, click on `CANCEL` and click on the `Modules` section located on the left of the screen.

-Install the following modules:
+Click the `Modules` option located in the left pane of the window and install the following modules:

 - `Intent.EntityFrameworkCore.Repositories`
 - `Intent.Application.ServiceImplementations.Conventions.CRUD`

-Execute the Software Factory again and click again on the file `OwnerService`.
+Execute the Software Factory again, click the file `OwnerService` in the changes and observe how its output has changed from the previous run..

 ![Service Implementation CRUD](images/software-factory-run-staging-diff-ownerrestcontroller-impl-crud.png)

->[!NOTE]
+> [!NOTE]
->Notice that the operations are now populated with code that will facilitate CRUD operations.
+> Observe that the operations are now populated with code that will facilitate CRUD operations.
->The installed modules will only implement the code for you on CRUD based operations and not for more complicated service operations.
->[!WARNING]
->It is always recommended to inspect the changes that Intent Architect wants to make to your codebase before applying the them.

-In Intent Architect on the `Execute Software Factory` dialog, click on `APPLY`.
+>
+> The `Intent.Application.ServiceImplementations.Conventions.CRUD` module automatically checked for operations which followed simple conventions and generated basic implementations where found.
+>
+> Anything not meeting these conventions was ignored and no implementations were generated.

+> [!WARNING]
+>
+> It is strongly recommended that one _always_ reviews all files in the `Changes` tab of the Software Factory Execution to ensure that all changes that will be applied are what you expect.

+Click `APPLY CHANGES`.

 ## Test your application back-end

-Compile your application in Visual Studio and Run it.

-Once its running, a browser window will appear.
-Append in the address bar `/swagger` and `ENTER` to be directed to the swagger page.
+Open your Application in your preferred .NET capable IDE, ensure that the startup project is set to the `.WebApi` one, then compile and run the solution.

+If you're running Visual Studio, it should automatically open the website in your browser.
+Append `/swagger` to the URL and press your return key to navigate to it.

 ![Initial Swagger Page](images/app-browser-swagger.png)